mrw/ExpressionEngine2-Sublime-Text-Bundle/README.md

 PLUS:

-* Highlighting for built-in EE adddon tags (exp:channel:entries)
+* Highlighting for built-in EE adddon tags (exp:channel, exp:comment, etc) and their parameters (and unlike with primitive syntaxes, mistyped parameter names are easily identified)

+* Highlighting for variables of built-in addon tags ({file_url}, {total_results} etc) - mistyped variable names are also easily identified

 * Improved handling of EE comments:
 * (does not highlight/color code blocks contained within EE comments)